hapostgres/pg_auto_failover/docs/ref/reference.rst

 running PostgreSQL standby node.
 In that situation, it is necessary to prepare a new secondary system from scratch.

-When `--nodename` is omitted, it is computed as above (see :ref:`pg_autoctl_create_monitor`), with the difference that step 1 uses the monitor IP and port rather than the public service 8.8.8.8:53.
+When `--hostname` is omitted, it is computed as above (see :ref:`pg_autoctl_create_monitor`), with the difference that step 1 uses the monitor IP and port rather than the public service 8.8.8.8:53.